facetothefate/webpack-conf-react-scripts/README.md

 ```

-react-scripts-webpack-config will try to merge your config to existing react-scripts ones.
+webpack-conf-react-scripts will try to merge your config to existing react-scripts ones.

 It will concat all array config field, and override other type of fields.